 Is it best to use dried or fresh oregano on pizza?

 When it comes to the best oregano for pizza, I recommend using dried oregano if you add the herbs before cooking.
 This is because fresh oregano can shrink during cooking and lose its flavor.
-It also looks wilted and sad when it withers due to the heat.
-Feel free to add a fresh oregano garnishing for a pop of green when serving to impress your guests!

 Here’s a delicious vegan pizza recipe for when the cravings hit!